-Samling is committed to develop and conform to the principle of forest plantation management sustainability on all ITP land under LPF/0004 and, in so doing, to comply with the Malaysian Criteria & Indicators of the Malaysian Timber Certification Scheme (MTCS) operated by the Malaysian Timber Certification Council (MTCC).
+Samling is committed to develop and conform to the principle of forest plantation management sustainability on all ITP land under LPF/0004 and, in so doing, to comply with the Malaysian Criteria & Indicators of Forest Plantation Management Certification - the MC&I ST 1002:2021 (SFM) of the Malaysian Timber Certification Council (MTCC).
 It is intended that the ethos of MTCS compliance should be embedded in KUALA BARAM's management culture for the whole ITP area of the LPF and not just the area proposed for certification under the MTCS.